 1Carnegie units earned for Compensatory English courses cannot be included as any of the four (4) English Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
 Compensatory English may be taken only if a credit-bearing English course is taken in the same school year.
 Accelerated English 9 can be accepted in lieu of English I. Accelerated English 10 can be accepted in lieu of English II.
-English II.
 English I is a required prerequisite course for English II.
 English I may not be taken after a student completes English II.

 2Carnegie units earned for Compensatory Mathematics courses cannot be included as any of the four (4) Math Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
 Compensatory Mathematics may be taken only if a credit-bearing Math course is taken in the same school year.
 CCR Mathematics Grade 8, Ready for High School Mathematics, and Foundations of Algebra cannot be taken after a student has received a Carnegie unit in the CCR Algebra I course.
-The of Algebra shall only be available for 9th grade students.
-MYP Geometry, MYP Algebra II, IB-DP Mathematics I, IB-DP Mathematics I, IB-DP Mathematics II, IB-DP Mathematical Studies I, and IB-DP Mathematical Studies II are allowable mathematics courses higher than Algebra I for IB students.
-One (1) of the four (4) required Carnegie units for mathematics may be in Architecture & Drafting if the student completes the two-course sequence for Architecture & Drafting I & II or Architectural Drafting Application.
-One (1) of the four (4) required Carnegie units for mathematics may be in AP Computer Science Principles.
+The Ready for High School Mathematics course shall only be available for 8th grade or 9th grade students.
+Foundations of Algebra shall only be available for 9th grade students.
+MYP Geometry, MYP Algebra II, IB-DP Mathematics I, IB-DP Mathematics II, IB-DP Mathematics II, IB-DP Mathematics Studies II are allowable mathematics courses higher than Algebra I for IB students.
+Cambridge IGCSE Mathematics I may be accepted in lieu of Algebra I and Cambridge IGSE Extended Sequence may be accepted in lieu of Integrated Math I. One (1) of the four (4) required Carnegie units for mathematics may be in AP Computer Science Principles.
 If used for a mathematics unit, AP Computer Science Principles cannot then also be used for a science or computer science unit.
+For approved Career and Technical course substitutions see Appendix A-12.